top of page

 A few basics of hypnotherapy

-1. Firstly, hypnotherapy is a very pleasant experience.
-You'll feel really good after a session.
+1. Hypnotherapy is a pleasant experience and you'll feel good after a session.

-2. You are totally in control and you are not going to blurt out any deep dark secrets.
+2. You are totally in control, you are not going to blurt out any deep dark secrets.

-3. You are aware of everything in a session ie. you are not unconscious.
+3. You are aware of everything in a session, you are not unconscious.

-Although in my clinical experience there are immense benefits in using hypnotherapy for patients with cancer and other life threatening diseases there's no money in it for 'the system'.
-A handful of sessions with a hypnotherapist is cheap, highly effective but does nothing to fill the coffers of 'Big Pharma', in fact it reduces the need for stress and anxiety medications.
-Be aware, the system will always push sedatives, anti-anxiety, depression medications which weaken the immunity even more.
-Hopefully you'll think a little differently about you and your self healing potential now.
+In my clinical experience, there are immense benefits in using hypnotherapy for patients with cancer and other life-threatening diseases but there's no money in it for 'the system'.
+A handful of sessions with a hypnotherapist is cheap and highly effective but does nothing to fill the coffers of 'Big Pharma'.
+In fact, hypnotherapy reduces the need for stress and anxiety meds but be aware, 'the system' will always push sedatives, anti-anxiety and depression medications that are more likely to weaken the immunity than benefit.

 Nick Malyon MSc.
 BHSc.
 Dip.(hypno).